 Restricted stock units ("RSUs") are share awards that entitle the holder to receive freely tradable shares of the Company's common stock upon vesting.
 The RSUs cannot be transferred and the awards are subject to forfeiture if the holder's employment terminates prior to the release of the vesting restrictions.
-The RSUs generally vest over a four-year period with straight-line vesting and a 25% one year cliff or over a three year period in equal amounts on a semi-annual basis, provided the employee remains continuously employed with the Company.
+The RSUs generally vest over a four-year period with straight-line annual vesting, provided the employee remains continuously employed with the Company.
 The fair value of the RSUs is equal to the closing price of the Company's common stock on the grant date.